inadeemkhan/inadeemkhan/README.md

-<h2>👋 Hi I am Nadeem Khan</h2>
+<h2>👋 Hi I am Nadeem</h2>

 - 👨‍💻 Magento2 Certified Developer.
 - 🔭 I’m currently working on [Magento2 Project](https://github.com/inadeemkhan/magento2-invoice-attachment)
 - 🌱 I’m currently learning <b>Python & Machine Learning</b>
 - ⚡ Fluent in English.
-- 🏋️ Workout everyday!
+- 🏋️ Work out every day!
-- 👨‍💻 Tach Geek and
+- 👨‍💻 Tech Geek and
-- 🕵️‍♂️ I like to turn peoples idea into reality.
+- 🕵️‍♂️ I like to turn people's ideas into reality.

 I am a web developer with a Bachelor of Technology (B.Tech.) degree in Computer Science & Engineering from AKTU and have 4+ years of web development experience.
-I am experienced in web development and web designing with open source technologies using Magento, PHP, jQuery, AJAX, HTML, CSS, and Photoshop.
-I have working experience with Model View Controller (MVC).
+I am experienced in web development and web designing with open-source technologies using Magento, PHP, jQuery, AJAX, HTML, CSS, and Photoshop.
+I have working experience with Model View Controllers (MVC).

 <b>Follow Me On </b><a href="https://www.linkedin.com/in/inadeemkhan" target="_blank">LinkedIn</a>